 The Trustees have obtained and considered written professional advice from Mercer Limited (the "Investment Consultant") in preparing this Statement.
-The Trustees believe that the Investment Consultant meets the Act and subsequent legislation.
+The Trustees believe that this meets the requirement of the Act and subsequent legislation.
 In matters where the investment policy may affect the Plan's funding policy, input has also been obtained from the Plan Actuary.
 The Trustees will obtain similar advice whenever it reviews this Statement.